 In July 2020, Kat stepped up to fill an appointed spot on the LaSalle Language Academy Local School Council, was elected Secretary, and got to work right away.
 She helped her school achieve their goal for their 100% Digital Access campaign within the first weeks of school -- ensuring that every student could connect to a device and reliable internet to navigate remote learning.
 Meanwhile, Kat supported administration and fellow council members on more effective collaboration and communications strategies, including council member training.
 In November 2020, she was reelected to the LSC, and served as its Chair from January 2021 through June 2023.
 During her tenure as Chair she advocated for renewed training of LSCs through the Office of LSC Relations, and was able to support key changes to the school's leadership culture around matters of budget and school improvement planning transparency and accountability.

 There's a great need for visionary parents to step up and lead in a number of ways to make things happen in Chicago's Public Schools.
 Outside of Kat's work on the LSC, she stepped up to support our citywide CPS community with CTU and Fox32/My50 to Executive Produce Season 2 of We Still Teach.
 Broadcasting lessons by teachers on television to bridge the digital divide, We Still Teach connected more than 50K families weekly throughout 100+ mile radius of Chicago.
 Through the CTU Foundation, Kat also developed and taught in a professional development training program for more robust remote learning for CPS teachers navigating remote and hybrid learning during the pandemic-school year.

-After decades of experience as a grassroots community organizer and changemaker impacting policy and cultural changes at the national level as well as the state and local levels from L.A. to Chicago, Kat is eager to share ideas for how to connect our community.
+With decades of experience as a grassroots community organizer and changemaker impacting policy and cultural changes at the national level as well as the state and local levels from L.A. to Chicago, Kat is always happy to consult and advise to share ideas for how to connect our community.